matishsiao/GoCron/README.md

 # GoCron

-GoCron like Corntab service, but it can running on Windows use same crontab script.
+GoCron like crontab service, but it can running on Windows use crontab like script.

 #Futures